Marina Abramović

 - XTENDED at Eye Filmmuseum, Amsterdam

-- Marina Abramovic at the Nobel Week Dialogue, Sweden
+- Marina Abramovic at the Nobel Week Dialogue, Sweden2017

 Brilliant Minds, Sweden